Fiction: The Butterfly Dragon: Valkyra's Deal by Brian Joseph Johns

 She received the usual customary "I'll clap because it's polite and respectful and as thanks for the food and catering" applause and then she was done and stepped down from the stage and podium.

 It set in.
 The anxiety she kept at bay.
 Self-doubt which she buried deep in herself.

 She'd failed.
-She knew she should have stayed home.
-In bed.
+Suddenly the thought occurred to her that she should have stayed home.
+Stayed in bed.
 Nobody would know.
 Nobody.

 "That was an excellent delivery.
 If you ever consider coming back into the sales force, give me a call" one of her audience said to her in passing.

 "Torman taught you well, didn't he.
-I could almost see a bit of him up there." another somebody said.
+I could almost see a bit of him up there." another somebody spoke as he passed.

 "Thank you.
-Thank you for attending," she said politely as they shovelled it in.
+Thank you for attending," she said politely as they shoveled it in.